Friends of St Mary's Winkfield

 To refresh this page, please press the F5 button.

 To keep spirits up, we will post a beautiful photo each day - press the [Picture of the day] button above.
-Galapagos frigate bird with chick (2004).
-Do email your own photos, which must be appropriate for the purpose for consideration to firstname.lastname@example.org - please use 'POTD' (Picture of the day) in the Subject.
+The hills above the south end of Derwent Water give a spectacular view, with the river Derwent below our viewpoint weaving its way past the Lodore Falls Hotel and through the flood-plain to feed the lake.
+Do email your own photos, which must be appropriate for the purpose for consideration to email@example.com - please use 'POTD' (Picture of the day) in the Subject.

 The Music and Merriment concert, 7 December 2019 in St Mary's church, Winkfield.